Close Embrace Social Dance

 When walking forwards, you can step either heel first or front of foot first.
 Heel first while leaning forwards from the ankles will likely feel unnatural to most modern men, however this style of walking was common among Argentine men in the past, perhaps because they wore higher heels than in most modern men's dress shoes.
 Stepping onto the front of the foot is perfectly acceptable and will usually feel more natural for men wearing typical modern men's dress shoes, or wearing ballet flats with zero heels.

-Men and women embrace by connecting at the torso, with the woman slightly to the right side of the man so she can look over his shoulder.
-There should be slight pressure between the sides of the man's and woman's head.
+Men and women embrace by connecting at the torso, with light pressure between torsos and with the woman slightly to the right side of the man so she can look over his shoulder.
+There should be slight pressure between the sides of the man's and woman's heads.

 If the woman is much shorter than the man, there are two solutions.
 Either the man can use his natural or artificial pot belly to connect with woman, or the woman can turn her head to her right and rest her head against the man's chest.
 Many women find resting their head against the man's chest to be too intimate, so we encourage men who don't have a natural pot belly to learn to create an artificial pot belly.
 This is done by inhaling some air and then pushing out with the stomach muscles.
 [It is also possible for the man to bend his knees while maintaining his torso upright and then shoot his legs forwards to either side of the woman while dancing.
 This is an awkward posture and requires strong leg muscles, and so not recommended, but can be tried as a last resort if the man really wants to dance with a particular shorter woman, with whom the other methods for dancing with shorter women for some reason do not work.]